amodmulay/staxmpa/CODE_REVIEW.md

 ### ✔️ Strengths

 *   **TypeScript Usage:** The adoption of TypeScript significantly improves code quality and developer confidence.
 The core data structures are well-defined in `src/types/lexigen.ts`.
+The addition of `RadarData` for import/export is a good example of this.
 *   **Component Reusability:** The use of ShadCN for base UI components and the creation of app-specific components like `RadarControls` and `TopicList` demonstrate a good approach to reusability.
 *   **Readability:** The code is well-formatted and component names are generally descriptive.